albertebouso/forecasting_SDS/README.md

 - ``neural_network`` develops a function with the Neural Network architecture design, as well as training and testing

 ## Structure
-- ``/data`` contains all the .csv files provided for the assignment commitment
+- ``/data`` contains all the .csv files provided for the assignment commitment and extra downloaded data
 - ``/model`` contains the models created by the Neural Network function.
-Each model is stored within a unique folder (format: model_date_hour_error) containing its configuration
+Each model is stored within a unique folder (format: model_date_hour_TrainingError) including its configuration
 - ``/images`` includes outcomes and information with graphical representation
-- ``/report`` report pdf storage
+- ``/report`` report pdf deposit

 ## Methodology